 Pittsburgh Shakespeare in the Parks' mission: to bring accessible, high quality, free Shakespeare to Pittsburgh Citizens; and to encourage the enjoyment and preservation of our natural public places and parks.

 Bring a blanket, a loved one, and a thermos!

 Please click the button above to donate using your credit card.
 Or contact 412.404.8531 or email@example.com or mail your donation to:

 Pittsburgh PA 15217

-Sara-Anne Lee is a graduate of Carnegie Mellon University, where she received her BA as a double-major in Professional Writing and Creative Writing, and recently completed her MA in Professional Writing with a concentration in Editing and Publishing.
-She currently works at Carnegie Mellon University Press as Managing Editor.
+Sara-Anne is a graduate of Carnegie Mellon University, where she got her BA as a double-major in Professional Writing and Creative Writing, and her MA in Professional Writing with a concentration in Editing and Publishing.
+Her experience includes Managing Editor at Carnegie Mellon University Press, Technical Editor for 5AM Magazine, and planner for PBR Hawaii Landscape Architecture.
+She currently works at the NASA Safety Center in Cleveland, Ohio, as a technical writer.
+In addition, Sara is an active member of both the Calligraphy Guild of Pittsburgh and Western Reserve Calligraphers, and serves as adjunct faculty at Cuyahoga Community College for Visual Communication and Design.

-Jonathan Poli has been performing in some capacity since the age of 12, when he earned a part in his school's spring production of Godspell.
-He honed his craft over the years through numerous fall productions, spring productions, summer camps and college shows in works ranging from Shakespeare to Rogers and Hammerstein to Ionesco.
 From 2000-2004 Jon attended Allegheny College in Meadville, Pennsylvania where he majored in Political Science and Theatre.
 That course of study naturally took him to law school, and he attended the Michigan State University College of Law from 2005-2008, then returning home to Pittsburgh to take the PA bar.
 After clerking for a federal judge for two years, Jon is currently an associate attorney at the law firm of Pietragallo Gordon Alfano Bosick & Raspanti, LLP.
-He is thankful for organizations like Pittsburgh Shakespeare in the Parks for giving him an opportunity to perform and contribute to the Pittsburgh theater community.